Table of Contents

-Translation Memory or TM is a powerful tool that is an absolute must in any modern localization process.
+Translation Memory, or TM, is a powerful tool that is an absolute must in any modern localization process.
 In a nutshell, Translation Memory is a database of previously completed translations.
 Having a TM in place helps with translation quality and consistency.
-It can also save you money by reducing the amount of repeat and new work a translator has to do.
+It can also save you money by reducing the repeat and new work a translator must do.

 If you already have a TM from previous translations, you can upload it to Transifex in the .tmx format.
 More about how to upload a TM can be found here.